Understanding Pollen Data

 So what is the NAB and how do they count pollen levels?
 The NAB is an organization that has reported 24 hour average pollen counts to the North, Central, and South American public since the 90’s.
 There are similar organizations in many European countries.
 These stations, run by allergists and researchers, are pretty intense by modern standards: every day, someone at each station collects a 24 hour sample, mounts it on a slide, stains it, and counts/identifies pollen one by one using a microscope.
 So a 24 hour average reported at 10 am (for example) is basically telling you what conditions were yesterday.
 It’s essentially yesterday’s count because pollen peaks in the middle of the day.
 This is great, this is actual information and it can help you, but it doesn’t necessarily tell you what is in the air right now.
 I’ll talk later about ways to get the most out of these counts.

-Real-time pollen counts are performed using state of the art technology from Pollen Sense.
-This is the future, the Pollen Sense app will allow you to check pollen levels that are happening now.
-The app will tell you if the conditions are favorable to go for a run, walk the dog, or even just open your window.
+Automated pollen counts are available now.
+They are created by our device using state of the art technology from Pollen Sense.
+This is the future, the Pollen Sense app will allow you to check pollen levels that are reported up to every two minutes or so.
+Pollen Wise, our app (currently in active development), will tell you if the conditions are favorable to go for a run, walk the dog, or even just open your window.